pmqs/zipdetails/README.md

 - Encrypted Central Directory

-    When pkzip strong encryption is enabled in a zip file this program can still parse most the metadata in the zip file.
-The only exception is when the Central Directory of a zip file is encrypted -- in this case this program cannot parse that data structure at all.
+    When pkzip strong encryption is enabled in a zip file this program can still parse most of the metadata in the zip file.
+The exception is when the Central Directory of a zip file is also encrypted.
+This program cannot parse any metadata from an encrypted Central Directory.

+- Corrupt Zip files

+    When `zipdetails` encounters a corrupt zip file, it will do one or more of the following

+    - Display details of the corruption and carry on
+    - Display details of the corruption and terminate
+    - Terminate with a generic message

+    Which of the above is output is dependent in the severity of the corruption.

 # TODO

-Error handling is a work in progress.
-If the program encounters a problem reading a zip file it is likely to terminate with an unhelpful error message.
+## JSON Output

+Output some of the zip file metadata as a JSON document.

+## Corrupt Zip files

+Although the detection and reporting of the common corruption use-cases is present in `zipdetails`, there are likely to be other edge cases that need to be supported.

+If you have a Corrupt Zip that isn't being processed properly, please report it (see  ["SUPPORT"](#support)).

 # SUPPORT